knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

 ![image](images/image4.png)

-In this tutorial, you learned how to create a sequence to build a ML pipeline.
+In this tutorial, you learned how to create a Sequence to build a ML pipeline.

 Next, we'll be learning how to spin up book store’s database services, while learning what will be the best case to use Knative Serving.